 Instructions for requesting a statement

-The request for a statement must be submitted to the secretary of the Ethics Committee no later than three weeks before their meeting.
+The Ethics Committee holds its meetings approximately four times a year.
+The request for a statement must usually be submitted to the secretary of the Ethics Committee no later than three weeks before their meeting.
+The exact dates are announced in the main page.
 The request must be submitted electronically as a single PDF file using the electronic form (please click 'in English' to change the language of the form).

 The committee processes all requests and the related documents in strict confidence.
 Its decisions are not published.
 The applicants will be informed personally.